PacoDw/backendify/README.md

 1. `GET /status`.
 This API endpoint must return an HTTP 200/OK when your solution is ready to accept requests.
 The load balancer will use that endpoint to monitor your solution in production.

-2. `GET /company?id=XX&country_iso=YY`.
-This API endpoint receives the parameters id and country_iso. `id` can be a string without any particular limitation. `country_iso` will be a two-letter country code to select the backend according to the application configuration.
+2. `GET /company?id=XX&countyIso=YY`.
+This API endpoint receives the parameters id and countyIso. `id` can be a string without any particular limitation. `countyIso` will be a two-letter country code to select the backend according to the application configuration.
 Your solution must query the backend in a proper country and return:
     - An HTTP 200/OK reply when the company with the requested id exists on the corresponding backend.
 The body should be a JSON object with the company data returned by a backend.
     - An HTTP 404/Not Found reply if the company with the requested id does not exist on the corresponding backend.